When most people have a medical question or need to find a doctor these days, they begin their search by consulting the internet.

-Because of this, the health of your website is so important.
+Because of this, the health of your website is crucial.
 If your practice doesn’t show up in search engine results, your patients won’t find you.
-To make sure this doesn’t happen, you must make search engine optimization, also known as SEO, a top priority.
+To ensure this doesn’t happen, you must make Search Engine Optimization (SEO) a top priority.

 Make sure your website is responsive and mobile-friendly.

 Unfortunately, if your website is hard to access via a smartphone or isn’t mobile-friendly, those patients will quickly become frustrated and click away.
 Not sure your website is up to today’s standards?
 Grab your smartphone and look up your practice.
 If you don’t like what you see, it’s time to make some changes.

 Be active on social media, especially Facebook.

 During the third quarter of 2021, Facebook reported that it has approximately 1.93 daily users has roughly 2.89 billion monthly active users.
 Facebook accounts for over 71% of monthly social media visits, and the fastest-growing demographic is the 55+ age group.
 This is excellent news for rheumatology practices that want to reach their target audience and boost their SEO.

 While social media is usually viewed as fun at best and frivolous at worst, search engines take your social media activity into account when considering SEO.
 The more active you are across various platforms, the more a search engine will view you as a good resource, and the better your SEO.
 Social media is also a fantastic way to integrate backlinks to your website, which is another excellent way to build SEO.

 Create original content that your audience wants to read.